 In order to maintain the upkeep of your boat shoes, regular shoe care must be carried out.
 You can find a variety of shoe care products in our SVB online shop!
 In order to properly clean your sailing shoes, you must first clean away any dirt or saltwater residue with clean water.
 This is best accomplished by using a shoe brush or sponge.
 After this, you should leave your boat shoes out on deck to dry in the sun.
 As soon as the shoes are no longer damp, we recommend that you pack them with some newspaper and leave them out to dry overnight completely.
 The newspaper will pull out any moisture from within the shoe’s interior.
 But be careful not to use too much paper, as this can cause unsightly bulges to form.
 Once the shoes are completely dry, the leather can be treated.
 Pay special attention to the manufacturer’s cleaning instructions, due to the fact that not every material is compatible with every cleaning product.
 Generally, boat shoes made out of smooth leather go very well together with colour-neutral shoe creams.
 Shoe cream should be applied in a thin layer with a rag or sponge.
 Afterwards, a chamois can be used to polish the shoes.

-It is often the case that one doesn’t have either a chamois or boat shoe polish on board of their vessel.
-The wives of our SVB sailing specialists have a couple of tips and tricks up their sleeves to clean boat shoes without standard equipment on board:
+Sometimes you don't have a chamois or boat shoe polish on board, so our SVB sailing experts have a couple of tricks up their sleeves for cleaning boat shoes without any standard equipment.

-How can I make my boat shoes shine without polish on board?
-Simple!
-With the inside of a banana peel!
+Make your boat shoes shine without polish on board with the inside of a banana peel!
 This also works with greasy face cream, milk and yogurt as well.

-How do I remove saltwater residue from my boat shoes?
-It’s actually quite simple!
-Just rub a sliced wedge of lemon or a halved potato directly on to the shoe’s surface.
+Remove saltwater residue from your boat shoes by simply rubbing a sliced lemon wedge or halved potato directly on to the shoe’s surface.

 How to find the right size boat shoe